 The anime’s story was based on the relatively short Violet Evergarden novel series, but anime studio Kyoto Animation is well known for stretching a story way beyond its source material.
 Based on the first season, that’s the plan for the upcoming sequel.

 The third 2018 Violet Evergarden novel officially confirmed that a “new project” was greenlit for production and then in July 2018 the Violet Evergarden movie was announced.
-The film was delayed due to the horrific KyoAni fire attack, but it was eventually announced that the movie would be coming out in the spring of 2020.
+The film was delayed due to the horrific KyoAni fire attack, and then again by the SARS-COV-2 coronavirus pandemic, but it was eventually announced that the movie would be coming out in the fall of 2020.
 (See below for more details.)

 The official Violet Evergarden Twitter account also said that the anime movie will be “completely new work,” which presumably means it will be an anime original story.
 The only question remaining is whether a second season will be announced later, although at least one OVA episode was already released in mid-2018 (see below for more details).

 The Violet Evergarden anime is based on a 2014 novel by author Kana Akatsuki which won the fifth Kyoto Animation Award.
 The original draft was rewritten to meet light novel standards and published in December 2015.
 The second volume of the book series released in 2016 and completed the main story, so the Violet Evergarden novel released in March 2018 was a Gaiden (side story).

 Fans were hoping that the third book would contain an after story featuring Violet and Major Gilbert Bougainvillea, but it’s largely focused on side characters like Benedict, Cattleya, and Hodgins.
 So far, a Violet Evergarden manga adaptation has not been announced.